vale9888/semantic-matching-for-long-term-visual-localization/README.md

 <a name="dataset"/>

 ## Dataset
-All experiments are performed on the Extended CMU Seasons dataset available at https://www.visuallocalization.net/datasets/.
+All experiments are performed on the Extended CMU Seasons dataset (see _Badino et al., The CMU Visual Localization Data Set, 2011_ and _Sattler et al., Benchmarking 6DOF Outdoor Visual Localization in Changing Conditions, 2018_ ) available at https://www.visuallocalization.net/datasets/.
 The dataset consists of several slices (independent image subsets, each consisting of several collections of images of the same route, taken during different seasons and visual conditions).
-Please refer to that page for a comprehensive explanation of the dataset.
+Please refer to the dataset webpage for a comprehensive explanation of the formats and contents.

 <a name="installation"/>.